8 Project Management Tools You Should Know

 Project Management Tool - Gantt Chart

-Gantt chart can help in planning and managing projects by breaking a large project into a series of smaller tasks in an organized way.
-Each task has an expected time duration which is presented by a horizontal bar whose left end indicates the beginning date of the task and whose right end indicates the completion date of the task.
+A Gantt chart can help manage projects by breaking a large project into a series of smaller tasks in an organized way.
+Each task has an expected time duration, presented by a horizontal bar whose left end indicates the beginning date of the task and whose right end indicates the completion date of the task.
 Tasks may run sequentially, in parallel or overlapping.
-During the process, important events can be highlighted as "Milestone" which is marked by a small diamond shape.
+During the process, significant events can be highlighted as "Milestones," marked by small diamond shapes.

-From a Cantt chart, you can clearly recognize what the sub tasks are and when each task begins and ends.
+You can recognize what the sub-tasks are and when each task begins and ends from a Cantt chart.
 Presenting a visual overview of the project, you can easily track the progress by seeing what should be happening at any stage in the project.

 Project Management Tool - PERT Chart

-PERT is shorted for project evaluation and review technique.
-It's a primary project management tool used for planning and scheduling entire projects and tracking the implementation phase.
-PERT chart can also show task division, time allocation, and starting and ending dates.
-Unlike Gantt chart who uses bars to represent tasks, PERT chart displays information as a network model that uses boxes to represent tasks and arrows to present dependencies between tasks.
+The PERT stands for "project evaluation and review technique."
+It's a primary project management tool for planning and scheduling entire projects and tracking the implementation phase.
+PERT charts can also show task division, time allocation, and starting and ending dates.
+Unlike the Gantt chart, which uses bars to represent tasks, the PERT chart displays information as a network model that uses boxes to represent tasks and arrows to present dependencies between tasks.
 The layout of a PERT chart makes the relationships between activities easier to see than with Gantt charts.
-But the disadvantage is it can be difficult to follow when there are many complex dependencies and tasks.
+But the disadvantage is it can be challenging to follow when there are many complex dependencies and tasks.

 Project Management Tool - Calendar

-Calendar is the date or time based project management tool which is the easiest to understand.
-It is more suitable for personal time management, to help better manage your daily, weekly or monthly time schedule.
-The outstanding part of this tool is that it has more space for adding to do lists.
-It will remind you what to do on each day and make sure things can be finished before deadline.
+The Calendar is the date or time-based project management tool, which is the easiest to understand.
+It is more suitable for personal time management better to manage your daily, weekly, or monthly schedules.
+The outstanding part of this tool is that it has more space for adding to-do lists.
+It will remind you what to do every day and make sure things can be finished before the deadline.

 Project Management Tool - Timeline

-Timeline is also a visual project management tool help in tracking project progress.
-With a time line, you can clearly visualize by what time a task needs to be done.
-It is a more sequential way at looking at tasks over time.
-However, timeline is not as popular as Gantt chart since it has limitations in showing task dependencies and the completion state.
+The Timeline is also a visual project management tool to help track project progress.
+With a timeline, you can clearly visualize by what time a task needs to be done.
+It is a more sequential way of looking at tasks over time.
+However, the timeline is not as popular as the Gantt chart since it has limitations in showing task dependencies and the completion state.

-WBS, also known as work break down structure, is a common project management tool helps visualize the scope of work by breaking a project into individual components that can be effectively scheduled.
-The WBS is a tree style structure with the overall task on the top; followed by project sections and further into individual tasks.
+The WBS, also known as Work Breakdown Structure, is a common project management tool that helps visualize the scope of work by breaking a project into individual components that can be effectively scheduled.
+The WBS is a tree-style structure with the overall task on the top, followed by project sections and further into individual tasks.
 WBS examples are similar to a flowchart that has its components linked logically.
-The components may be explained in text, or in boxes.
+The components may be explained in the text or the boxes.